Skilled, Professional Representation In Transactional Business And Commercial Matters

 At Salomon & Aquino, LLC, we take pride in representing the interests of New Jersey businesses – especially small and startup companies – and helping them succeed.
 We do not charge for an initial 30-minute consultation.
 Please contact our office today for more information about how we can provide valuable legal assistance for your business.

-One of the first and possibly most important decisions as a business owner you must make is what type of business entity to select for their venture.
-One primary benefit of starting a business as either a corporation or as a Limited Liability Company is that if done right and if you are guided correctly it could avoid you being personally responsible for any potential business risks and losses.
+One of the first and possibly most important decisions you must make as a business owner is deciding the type of business entity to form for your venture.
+One primary benefit of starting a business as a corporation or as a limited liability company is if done right with proper guidance could help you avoid being personally responsible for any losses due to potential business risks.
 In some ways, it’s the cheapest form of “insurance” you could have.
 If not done or carried through properly, however, you could be lulled into a false sense of security.
-Let us help you properly form your business to get you the greatest continued protection that the law allows.
+Let us help you form your business properly to get you the greatest continued protection that the law allows.

-Every business transaction from a verbal agreement to purchase to an employer’s dealings with its employees has the potential to result in serious legal and financial consequence if not handled properly.
+Every business transaction from a verbal agreement to a purchase to an employer’s dealings with its employees has the potential to result in serious legal and financial consequences if not handled properly.

 Two important kinds of contracts common for businesses are nondisclosure agreements (NDAs) and employment agreements.
-When you have a brilliant idea for a product or formula that fuels your business, it is only natural that you want to keep that information confidential.
-However, it is often necessary to employ the help of technicians and other individuals in order to bring the idea to fruition.
+When you have a brilliant idea for a product or a formula that will add value to your business, it is only natural that you want to keep that information confidential.
+However, it is often necessary to employ the help of technicians and other individuals to bring the idea to fruition.
 Having people sign NDAs can help ensure that they will not disclose confidential information about your business – at least, not without legal consequences.
-In addition, you may want to have your employees sign contracts regarding their salary, benefits, responsibilities, and other terms of the employment relationship.
+In addition, you may want to have your employees sign contracts regarding their salary, benefits, responsibilities and other terms of the employment relationship.
 To avoid liability, you should always have an attorney help you develop these contracts.